ekbann/ekbann/README.md

 - 👋 Hi, I’m @ekbann
 - 👀 I’m interested in ...
 Retrocomputing and Raspberry Pi;
 - 🌱 I’m currently learning ...
-C++ with CodeWarrior on a Macintosh Quadra 800 emulated by Basilisk II running Mac OS 7.6.1 on a Raspberry Pi 3B;
+C++ with CodeWarrior on a Macintosh Quadra 800 emulated by Basilisk II running Mac OS 7.6.1 on a Raspberry Pi 3B; also on a $99 Acer Chromebook 11 N7 (C731) running Debian Linux;
 - 💞️ I’m looking to collaborate on ... any cool project;
 - 📫 How to reach me ... here on GitHub.